-Medium: Hand Carved Wood Dimensions: Height: 6.3 feet/75 inches, 191 centimeters Length: 1.5 feet/18 inches, 46 centimeters Region: Ivory Coast, West Africa Tribe: Nafana Tribe Approximate Age: 57 years (1963) Availability: In Stock, Available to Ship Immediately Item Number: M006 Collection: Tribal Masks Tear Sheet: Available Upon Request Provenance Report: "Bedu Mask" Condition: Excellent; Not previously owned; Undamaged Sourcing: Fair Trade Certificate of Authenticity Provided
+Medium: Hand Carved Wood Dimensions: Height: 6.3 feet/75 inches, 191 centimeters Length: 1.5 feet/18 inches, 46 centimeters Region: Ivory Coast, West Africa Tribe: Nafana Tribe Approximate Age: 59 years (1963) Item Number: M006 Collection: Tribal Masks Tear Sheet: Available Upon Request Provenance Report: "Bedu Mask" Condition: Excellent; Not previously owned; Undamaged Sourcing: Fair Trade Certificate of Authenticity Provided

 Vividly painted in traditional colors, this mask exemplifies the vitality and grandeur of Nafana artistry.
 The Nafana are a Senufo-related group who, according to the oral traditions, migrated east sometime in the 17th century in search of fabled gold deposits, eventually settling in a region that now borders the Ivory Coast and Ghana.
 Their strategic location along the trade routes extending between the Asante kingdom in the southern forest zone and the Saharan cultures of the northern desert led to an uninterrupted and prosperous exchange of goods, ideas, and institutions.
 This colorful history is reflected in the annual performance of the Bedu masquerade, for which the mask was created.